WilliamRagstad/gsh/README.md

-# gsh: Graphical Shell
+# Graphical Shell

-**gsh** is an innovative graphical shell designed to provide users with an intuitive and efficient command-line interface, enhanced with graphical capabilities for improved usability and productivity.
+Graphical Shell is a versatile framework designed to empower developers and enthusiasts to create custom graphical server interfaces, applications, services and experiences.
+Whether you're building a personal server, a graphical Bulletin Board System (BBS), or exploring new interactive experiences, Graphical Shell provides the tools to bring your ideas to life.

+It shippes with a SSH-like client application (`gsh`) that allows users to connect to a server and interact with it through a graphical interface.
+All rendering and graphical elements are handled by the server, while the client seamlessly streams user interactions and input to the server for processing.

 ## Features